Project-MONAI/tutorials/automl/DiNTS/README.md

 - Change ``NUM_GPUS_PER_NODE`` to your number of GPUs.
 - Run `bash search_dints.sh`
 - Call the function in `decode_plot.py` to visualize the searched model in a vector image (graphvis needs to be installed).
-The searched archtecture with ram cost 0.2 and 0.8 are shown below:
+The searched architecture with ram cost 0.2 and 0.8 are shown below:
 ![0.2 search](./Figures/search_0.2.png)
 ![0.8 search](./Figures/search_0.8.png)